 Q: Do you have parking?
 Where can I park?

 A: Yes!
 We do have parking at the Observatory.
 From West Lake Center Drive you’ll see signs for our parking areas.
 Parking is $10 per car, so we recommend ridesharing.
-There are also a few streets within walking distance where you can park, but we recommend you do not parking in any of our neighbor’s lots, as your car will be towed.
+There are also a few streets within walking distance where you can park, but we recommend you do not parking in any of the surrounding parking lots, as your car will likely be towed.

 Q: What public transportation comes to the Observatory?